storyexplorer/The-Story-Explorer/_pages/resources_image_schemas.md

 permalink: /resources/image-schema-list/
 ---

-**The main idea: Use this list to create metaphors or understand those you find in a story.**
+**The Main Idea: Use this list to create metaphors or understand those you find in a story.**

 **Some Background:**